fugir/est900/README.md

 ## Front Fork
 Rockshox JUDY fork with 120 mm of travel <br>
-- a through axle and conical pivot for more durability.
-- pneumatic spring for optimal adjustment based on your weight
-- rebound adjustment and lockout for better control, depending on the terrain.

 Rockshox JUDY fork 12cm travel (one of the following models)
 | Model            | ROCKSHOX Part Number     |